 8. Horseshoe Bend

 Located near Page, Horshoe Bend is an awe-inspiring Arizona landmark.
 It is literally a bend in the Colorado River through the canyon.
-The Colorado River is a blue/green color at horseshoe bend.
+This Arizona lake is a blue/green color at horseshoe bend.
 Contrasted with the deep red of the canyon rocks it makes for a stunning scene.

 The 270-degree bend is shaped like an actual horseshoe.
 However, when seen from the visitor’s side one could imagine that it was a complete circle which is a part of its appealing vista.